-\ Table shows a summarized version of comparable fees only.
+^{} Table shows a summarized version of comparable fees only.

 Proposed GT Fee Structure.
 Staff has analyzed GT costs including direct operating and maintenance costs, indirect costs, and past capital costs associated with curbside and roadway development.
 Full costs recovery based on current activity levels would require a trip fee of approximately \$5.50 per trip.
 Given the review of current Airport trip fees and OAK's current trip fee of 3.00 for most modes and an average TNC trip fee of \$3.30 (blended rate based on volume for each of the TNCs at their respective rates) an increase to full cost recovery was deemed too significant of an increase (83%).
-Staff proposes a more modest increase in fees to \$3.70 for all modes except courtesy shuttles, or a 23% increase for most modes and a 12% increase over the current blended TNC rate.
+Staff proposes a more modest increase in fees to \$3.35 for all modes except courtesy shuttles.
 Staff will evaluate costs and fees in future years with the goals of striving for full cost recovery while considering market conditions and the rate of increase.